Whalen strike clinches Arlington's first crown since 1995

 Whalen's goal wasn't a pretty one on a day when rain turned the Bellows Falls field into mud, but as long as it went in, it didn't have to be pretty.

-"I told them going into overtime, we have to hit the through balls and work out tails off up front," said Arlington coach Todd Wilkins.
+"I told them going into overtime, we have to hit the through balls and work out tails off up front," Wilkins said.
 "We needed to settle the ball down and be the first to the ball and he was the first one to it.
 It wasn't going to be pretty, a toe poke, a head, anything to get on it and that's exactly what he did."

 Whalen seemed to be stoic about the moment.